akeneo/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

 Behind the scene, the service ``Pim\Bundle\ImportExportBundle\JobLabel\TranslatedLabelProvider`` provides translated Job and Step labels to be used in the UI.

-This service uses following conventions:
+This service uses the following conventions:
  - for a job label, given a %%jobName%%, "batch_jobs.%%jobName%%.label"
  - for a step label, given a %%jobName%% and a %%stepName%%, "batch_jobs.%%jobName%%.%%stepName%%.label"